kolemannix/markov/README.md

 # markov

-A Clojure library designed to ... well, that part is up to you.
+A clojure library for using Markov Models to generate pseudo-random text.

 ## Usage

-FIXME
+Coming soon

 ## License